Nora Bonesteel's Christmas Past

 One of Sharyn's most dyed-in-the-wool Appalachian characters is Nora Bonesteel, who appears in several of her Ballad novels.
 Nora Bonesteel has the Sight, handed down through some of the women in her family since they came over from Scotland in the 1700s.
 Because she has the Sight, she is able to help her neighbors with a little Christmas problem they're having—a problem rooted in the house's past.

-Nora Bonesteel’s Christmas Past is actually two interwoven stories, both taking place on Christmas eve.
-In one, Sheriff Spencer Arrowood and his deputy Joe LeDoone (two characters who also appear in other ballad novels) go across the mountain to arrest J.D.
-Shull, who’d run into a senator’s car and left the scene of the accident.
-The senator, of course, demands an immediate arrest, even though it's Christmas eve.
+Christmas eve.
+In one, Sheriff Spencer Arrowood and his deputy Joe LeDoone (two characters who also appear in other ballad novels) go across

 In the other, elderly Nora Bonesteel, is called upon to help out a neighbor couple—the Havertys, who normally spend Christmas in Florida but decided to stay in the mountains for this year.
 When their shrimp-colored aluminum Christmas tree is knocked over two nights in a row and its flamingo ornaments destroyed, Shirley Haverty thinks the house might be haunted and hopes Nora can help.
 Nora, who remembers the house from when she was a girl and it was Judge Honeycutt's home, gives it a try.
 I won't tell you what happens, but Nora's Sight plays a part.

 I won't tell you how the arrest went either, but it has a wonderful O. Henry-esque twist.
-If you need a little more convincing that you should read the novella, check out an excerpt from Chapter 1 here
+If you need a little more convincing that you should read the novella, check out an excerpt from Chapter 1 here.

 If you ain't from around the Appalachian area, never fear—Sharyn fills you in on Appalachian culture and belief.
 And she does with such subtlety, you won't even know you're being educated.
 Two examples: